Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-1-SAML-WebApp/README.md

 ## About the sample

-// FIX LINK
 This sample uses a .NET MVC application configured to use SAML single-sign-on on AD FS, to migrate it to Microsoft Active Directory.
-The web application used in this sample is the playground project from [chapter 1]().
+The web application used in this sample is the playground project from [chapter 1](https://github.com/Azure-Samples/ms-identity-dotnet-adfs-to-aad/tree/master/1-ADFS-Host/1-1-Setup-SAML-Playground).
 Ideally, you would like to follow the chapter 1 first to have a testing application for this migration.

 After the migration, this sample will use the `App Federation Metadata Url` from the Azure AD application, for the SAML authentication.